yleeyilin/tp/docs/UserGuide.md

 #### Unpinning a contact : `unpin`

-Unpins the specified contact on PoochPlanner so that your less important contacts can be removed from the top on the contact list.
+Unpins the specified contact on PoochPlanner so that your less important contacts can be removed from the top of your contact list.

 Format: <br>
 `/unpin ; name : [name]`